inviqa/kafka-outbox-relay/tools/docs/getting-started.md

   * `topic`
   * `payload_json`
   * `key` and `partition_key` (both optional, see [message keys](/tools/docs/message-keys.md))
-4. desired event payload for Kafka, inside that same transaction.
+4. Insert a record in the `kafka_outbox` table with the desired event payload for Kafka, inside that same transaction.
 This will give us ACID compliance for both the event **and** the original data changes in your application.
 5. Deploy this service, configured for your application's database (see configuration below)

 >_NOTE: This outbox relay is designed to run for a single application.
 For example, if you run two different applications that both produce messages in an outbox table, then you will need 2 deployments of this service, each one configured accordingly._